jukkahyv/angular-custom-element/README.md

-# Angular custom element with tests
+# Angular custom element (Web Component) with unit tests

 I was struggling to get [Angular custom elements](https://angular.io/guide/elements) working in unit tests.
+For some reason, Angular team didn't include any tests (that I can see) in their tutorial.
 Here is minimal (?) application that works.

 ## Why would you do this?